ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 - Nerfs Deadly Alacrity to not provide a stat increase.
 - Increases the base price of Fang of Boitata slightly.
 15. ADDED PK Hair Collection.
-16. ADDED Funky Froge Skintones.
+16. Thanks for actually reading change logs :)
 17. ADDED P4 NPC Heads for Tav.
 18. REMOVED Play With Me.
 19. REMOVED Perform With Your Party.
 PWM/PWYP are fun mods, however the use of JWL Discordant Instruments means very few parties these days even have an instrument equipped, so this became unnecessary bloat.